 “It doesn’t make sense that a hospital in the business of saving lives, partners with a facility which soul aim is to end human life, the life of the unborn child,” says Peter Range, Director of Catholic Charities Diocese of Toledo Office for Life and Justice.

-“With the beginning of Lent and ProMedica signing a transfer agreement, our witness and practice of prayer is needed now more than ever,” says Rodney Schuster, Executive Director of Catholic Charities Diocese of Toledo.
-“I invite you to join many other prayer warriors during the 40 Days for Life prayer vigil outside of Capital Care.”
+“Our witness and practice of prayer is needed now more than ever,” says Rodney Schuster, Executive Director of Catholic Charities Diocese of Toledo.
+“I invite you to join many other prayer warriors during our May 19 Prayer Vigil For Life at ProMedica’s Headquarters.”

 This past fall, two babies were saved from abortion in Toledo.
 Check out this article: https://40daysforlife.com/2017/10/30/toledo-ohio/.
 In the past three years, 21 babies were saved from the efforts of Catholic Charities Diocese of Toledo’s Respect Life ministry.